reedmarkham/poll-position/README.md

 # 🏈 poll-position

-This project deploys AWS Fargate task, S3 bucket, and other requisite infrastructure to ingest data from CollegeFootballData API using a containerized process.
+This project uses AWS CDK to deploy an AWS Fargate task, S3 bucket, and other requisite infrastructure to ingest raw data from CollegeFootballData API to S3 using a containerized process.

 The data will be used downstream in a dashboard app that visualizes the college football rankings with other team metadata.

+Other opportunities include a more robust pipeline for cleansing and curating the raw data.

 ## 📁 Folder Structure